 Purpose: Heat therapy fosters vasodilation, the widening of blood vessels to bring more blood to an area.

-- Heat is typically sedating because of its ability to decrease the transmission of pain signals and ease tense muscles.
+- Heat is typically sedating due to its ability to decrease the transmission of pain signals and ease tense muscles.

 - Heat opens blood vessels near a painful area, adding oxygen and nutrient flow to the muscles which aids in healing damaged tissue.